Dyalog File Server Licences

 Can DFS be used with both component and native files?

-If you’re not sure which licence level best suits your team or application, we’re happy to help.
+If you’re unsure which option is right for you, we’re here to help.
 Email us at sales@dyalog.com, call +44 1256 830030, or send us a message to talk to our team.